maarten-pennings/howto/c64mempart/readme.md

 - Once the switcher is placed in RAM, we poke the `USR()` vector (address 785), see line 140.

-- Line 150 prints the (address/size) details for partition 0 to the screen
+- Line 150 prints the (address/size) details for partition 0, which differs
-  (routine at 500).
+  a bit from the details of the other partitions (routine at 500).

   ```BAS
   500 REM PRINT PART-0